Structure and Guidelines of North Florida Area Conference.

-- Premature actions (e.g. amending motions early in the discussion or hastily calling the question) can divert attention from the subject at hand, thus confusing and/or delaying Conference business.
+- Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business.

 Tabling a Motion

-Tabling a motion (postponing discussion to a later time during the same Conference):
+Tabling a motion postpones discussion to a later time during the same Conference.

 Calling the Question

 Calling the question brings debate to a halt while Conference members decide whether to proceed directly to a vote (the question) or go on with the debate.

 A motion to reconsider a vote may be made only by a member who voted with prevailing side, but it can be seconded by anyone.
 If the majority votes to reconsider, full debate, pro and cons, is resumed.

 Floor actions may be introduced at anytime during the Conference except at the Sharing Sessions.
 When a floor action is to be heard, its maker will be given two (2) minutes to state the rationale behind the action, after which the chair shall ask if there is a motion that the Conference decline to consider the floor action.